morgan-se/svelte-blog/src/posts/understanding-spring.md

 public @interface Autowired {}
 ```
 <!-- Could make a short post about constructor dependency injection vs field injection to link below.  -->
-The Autowired annotation is a very common annotation in Spring (though our version only works on constructors, since constructor dependency injection is superior to field injection), that mark a constructor for dependency injected
+The Autowired annotation is a very common annotation in Spring that mark a constructor or field (though our version only works on constructors, since constructor dependency injection is [superior to field injection](constructor-vs-field-injection)) for dependency injection.

 ```java
 @Retention(RetentionPolicy.RUNTIME)